Social Justice Specialization

 - PPD 690 – Alternative Dispute Resolution

-Please note: The AMST and SOCI are PHD classes.
-American Studies has limited the number of master students per semester in their courses to 2 per course.
+Please note: AMST and SOCI are PhD classes.
+American Studies limits the number of master’s students in their courses to 2 per course each semester.

 For more information:

-If you are interested in learning more about the Social Justice Specialization, please e-mail your questions to Julie Kim at firstname.lastname@example.org.
+If you are interested in learning more about the Social Justice Specialization, please e-mail your questions to Jennifer Hong at email@example.com.